tagpix — Combine Your Photos for Easy Access

 For all prompts except #2 and #3, type "y" for yes, and type "n" or simply press Enter (return) for no.

-To end the script immediately without making any changes, reply no to prompt #1, or enter control+C (or kill the program) at any other prompt.
+To end the script immediately without making any changes, reply no to prompt #1, or enter control+C (or otherwise kill the program) at any other prompt.
 List-only mode (replying yes to #5) analyzes content and shows planned changes but does not perform them; use this to preview and verify the script's updates.
-Prompt #6 is important when rerunning tagpix; see ahead for its roles.
+Prompt #6 is important when rerunning tagpix; see ahead here and here for its roles, as well as its verifications added in version 2.1 (you'll generally want to reply "n" (no) unless erasing an existing archive).

 This script's initial prompts are printed to the stderr stream, and its report is printed to stdout.
 Both go to the console by default, but this two-stream model allows you to save the tagpix report to a file for later inspection—especially handy for larger runs.
 To start tagpix and save just its report to a file, use a console command line like this to route stdout to a file (">" shell syntax will not work when running tagpix from most IDEs):